christopherleavitt99/Module-2/README.md

 # Data Analysis Results

 Who is the most powerful Pokemon?
+It is tie between all versions of Mewtwo and all versions of Rayquaza at 780 stats.

 How many Pokemon have a legendary status?
+65

 # Development Environment

-I used Python in IDLE Shell 3.11.3 and VS Code 1.78.1 to create the software
+I used Python in IDLE Shell 3.11.3.

-{Describe the programming language that you used and any libraries.}

 # Useful Websites